 Staying safe abroad starts from the very moment that you begin packing; it is important not to fill your bags with unnecessary, expensive items.
 Travelling light is always better and many expensive items are not covered under travel insurance, while your very possession of them makes you a target for theft.

 In addition to packing, consider dressing down while flying to your chosen destination.
 Marking yourself out as an affluent tourist tends to attract unwanted attention from those looking to exploit the feeling of safety created by many resorts.

-When living in the bubble that is a resort, it can be easy to let your guard down too easily.
-While it is unlikely that other guests are there to cause problems, remember that many of the bars especially will be open to the general public; this means that strangers can often wonder in and a lack of vigilance can prove costly.
+When living in a bubble that is a resort, it can be easy to let your guard down too easily.
+While it is unlikely that other guests are there to cause problems, remember that many of the bars especially will be open to the general public; this means that strangers can often wander in and a lack of vigilance can prove costly.

 Your hotel may seem like a safe place, but it is still important to remain alert.
 Keep your door locked at all times and offer to meet visitors in the hotel lobby, and not in your room.
 Ensure that you keep all valuables either in the safe at reception or in the safe that is located in your room.

 When staying out late alone at night, ensure that you tell someone at your party what time to expect you to be home.
 Update them regularly if your plans change, but ask that they contact the front desk if you do not return at the time you specified.

 While many resorts may provide certain modes of transport, you may find yourself wanting to explore a nearby town or city.
 If this is the case, and you must take a bus or taxi, be extremely vigilant.
 Only take licensed, marked taxis and registered buses.
 Under no circumstances should you accept lifts from strangers.